yuzu-mirror/dynarmic/docs/Design.md

 # Dynarmic Design Documentation

-While Dynarmic is a primarily a dynamic recompiler for the ARMv6K architecture, the possibility of supporting other versions of the ARM architecture, having a interpreter and/or static recompiler mode, or supporting other architectures is kept open.
-This is done by having each component as modular as possible.
+Dynarmic is a dynamic recompiler for the ARMv6K architecture.
+Future plans for dynarmic include support for other versions of the ARM architecture, having a interpreter mode, and adding support for other architectures.

-Users of this library interact with it primarily through [`src/interface/interface.h`](../src/interface/interface.h).
+Users of this library interact with it primarily through [`include/dynarmic/dynarmic.h`](../include/dynarmic/dynarmic.h).
-Users specify how dynarmic's CPU core interacts with the rest of their systems by setting members of the `Dynarmic::UserCallbacks` structure as appropriate.
-Users setup the CPU state using member fucntions of `Dynarmic::Jit`, then call `Dynarmic::Jit::Execute` to start CPU execution.
+Users specify how dynarmic's CPU core interacts with the rest of their systems by setting members of the [`Dynarmic::UserCallbacks`](../include/dynarmic/callbacks.h) structure as appropriate.
+Users setup the CPU state using member functions of
+`Dynarmic::Jit`, then call `Dynarmic::Jit::Execute` to start CPU execution.
 The callbacks defined on `UserCallbacks` may be called from dynamically generated code, so users of the library should not depend on the stack being in a walkable state for unwinding.

 Dynarmic reads instructions from memory by calling `UserCallbacks::MemoryRead32`.
 These instructions then pass through several stages:

 1. Decoding (Identifying what type of instruction it is and breaking it up into fields)